Beyonce Produces, Curates & Sings on New 'Lion King' Album

-Beyonce Produces, Curates & Sings on New Album 'The Lion King: The Gift'
+Beyonce Produces and Curates on New Album 'The Lion King: The Gift,' Releases New Single 'Spirit'

 Exciting day for the Beyhive!